22mbach/CPSC362_Group4_Staybnb/README.md

-# CPSC362_Group4_Staybnb

-Goup #4
+Team Members:
-Bryan Chavez
+- Bryan Chavez
-Dyllan Phan
+- Dyllan Phan
-Ricardo Rodriguez
+- Ricardo Rodriguez
-Yonis Salah
+- Yonis Salah
-Isaac Bach
+- Isaac Bach

 Company Name: Staybnb

+Vision Statement
-Vision statement: affordable getaways for individuals or families to travel and still feel at home.
+Providing affordable getaways for individuals and families, ensuring a comfortable and home-like travel experience.

-Functional requirements
+Functional Requirements:
-The ability to make reservations or cancellations
+✔️ Users can make reservations and cancellations easily.
-You can make an account that will store your personal information Show listings from different cities that you want to stay at Process transactions from the application
+✔️ Users can create accounts to store personal information securely.
+✔️ The platform displays listings from various cities for convenient browsing.
+✔️ Secure transaction processing within the application.
-Your search history will be saved
+✔️ Users’ search history is saved for personalized recommendations.

-Nonfunctional requirements:
+Non-Functional Requirements:
-Insuring customer safety by using background checks to prevent fraud Customer service will be available all hours of the day.
+✅ Customer safety is a priority, ensured through background checks to prevent fraud.
-Customers will be notified a week and 2 days prior to reservation incase of unexpected cancellation Low latency transaction/payments
+✅ 24/7 customer support to assist users at all times.
+✅ Reservation reminders sent one week and two days before check-in to prevent unexpected cancellations.
+✅ Fast and reliable transactions with minimal latency.
-Complies with local tendencies laws
+✅ Legal compliance with local tenancy laws.